beefyfinance/beefy-blog/content/articles/beefy-partners-with-fuse-and-launches-its-first-vaults-on-the-blockchain.en.md

 ### Meet Fuse

 If you’ve got more questions on the project, why not ask them yourself?
 This **Thursday 13 January at 14:00 UTC**, Beefy will host an AMA with the Fuse team.
 There will also be the opportunity to earn some **$BIFI** and **$FUSE** in the event.
-To join in the broadcast, head to Fuse or Beefy’s Telegram channel at the mentioned time, or listen directly from BeefyFinance's Twitter Space.
+To join in the broadcast, head to Fuse or Beefy’s Telegram channel at the mentioned time, or listen directly from Beefy Finance's Twitter Space.
 We’ll also be collecting questions from the team on Discord and Twitter.

 ### How to bridge to Fuse